delta-dot-network/docs/docs/glossary.md

 ### Transaction

 A signed message to change state.
-Transactions which occur on domains may be referred to as "user-level transactions" or sometimes "intents."
+Transactions which occur on domains are referred to as "user-level transactions" or "user intents."
 Transactions from domains to the base layer (submission of SDLs and proofs) are referred to as "execution transactions," and transactions directly to the base layer (deployment of a new domain or validator) are "base layer transactions."

 ### State Diff